dominicklim/gmaps_api_workshop_exercises/README.md

 ###[Google Maps JavaScript API v3 Reference](https://developers.google.com/maps/documentation/javascript/reference?hl=en)

-###Things to Remember

-- Replace {YOUR_API_KEY} with your API key
 - When using a constructor, follow this pattern (don't forget the google.maps at the beginning):

 		var center = new google.maps.LatLng(SODA_LAT, SODA_LONG);
-- If a constructor is not given in the documentation, set the properties using the JavaScript object literal like so:
+- If a constructor is not given in the documentation, set the properties using the JavaScript object literal:

 		var mapOptions = {
 		  center: center,